Web-Halo Model (WHM): Accurate non-linear matter power spectrum predictions without free parameters: Acknowledgements

 \section{Acknowledgements}

-We thank Benjamin Bose, Yan-Chuan Cai, Pedro Carrilho, Joanne Cohn, Héctor Gil-Marín, Oliver Hahn, Raúl Jimenez, Julien Lesgourgues, Farnik Nikakhtar, John Peacock, Ravi Sheth, Licia Verde, and Martin White for interesting discussions and Catherine Heymans, Alexander Mead, Farnik Nikakhtar, John Peacock, and Ravi Sheth for valuable comments on an advanced version of the manuscript.
+\sB{We thank the referee, Christos Georgiou, for useful comments that helped us improve the clarity of our work, in particular concerning figure \ref{fig:ing-win} and the addition of appendix \ref{app:window-numbers}.} We thank Benjamin Bose, Yan-Chuan Cai, Pedro Carrilho, Joanne Cohn, Héctor Gil-Marín, Oliver Hahn, Raúl Jimenez, Julien Lesgourgues, Farnik Nikakhtar, John Peacock, Ravi Sheth, Licia Verde, and Martin White for interesting discussions and Catherine Heymans, Alexander Mead, Farnik Nikakhtar, John Peacock, and Ravi Sheth for valuable comments on an advanced version of the manuscript.
 We especially thank Ravi Sheth for suggesting the additional test of filament substructure in appendix \ref{app:window}.
-We are indebted to Jens Stücker for publishing his 2D simulation code.
-SB and FB acknowledge support from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (FutureLSS, grant agreement 853291).
+We are indebted to Jens Stücker for publishing his 2D simulation code. \sB{We thank Alexander Tipp for pointing us to a typo in equation \eqref{eq:ing-mf-numbers}.} SB and FB acknowledge support from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (FutureLSS, grant agreement 853291).
 FB is a University Research Fellow.